-My Masters thesis started out as an exploration of meals in the Bible.
+“Meals in the Bible” was what I intended to explore when I began my Masters thesis.
 As often happens with beginning researchers, the topic was vast and needed a lot of refining.
-Finally I settled on “Meals in Genesis” and conducted a structural analysis of that book.
-I discovered that the deep structures of the Genesis narrative were chiasms with “meals” at their center.
+Finally I settled on “Meals in Genesis” and discovered an underlying structure to the stories in that book.
+I found that the deep structures of the Genesis narrative were chiasms with “meals” at their center.
 I wondered why meals are at such pivotal points in the narrative?

 At a later time in another degree program, my interests focused on ritual.
 Again I wondered why meals are the center point of so much religious ritual?

 And then there is my life, where being thoughtful about food and preparing and enjoying meals with family and friends and customers has had such an important role.
 Why was I intuitively drawn so strongly to meals as a center point of meaning in my own life?